-To learn more about and/or participate in this program, send a message to firstname.lastname@example.org.
+To learn more and to participate in this program, send a message to email@example.com.
 Please include your name and contact information.

 The chapter has a booth featuring a backdrop and a touch table.
 The backdrop shows features of nature – birds, butterflies, rocks, flowers, reptiles – and things we do – conducting training classes, teaching children, interacting with people at public events, putting up bird boxes, leading nature walks, maintaining butterfly gardens, and more.
 The touch table holds a variety of items from nature — seeds, insect specimens, animal skulls, fossils, and more — that spark interest and prompt questions and stories.
 Chapter members staff the booth, providing information and answering questions about the chapter and the Texas Master Naturalist program.
 The chapter welcomes opportunities to provide outreach with our booth at community events.

 Please go to the Contact Us page and submit a request for more information about booth availability at your event or venue.

 Some of our chapter members can give presentations about the Texas Master Naturalist program or special nature-related topics at meetings of community and civic organizations and groups.
 Limited services are available now, and we are working on expanding our capacity to provide speakers on a range of topics.
 Depending on the topic and time frame, we may be able to customize a presentation for your group, so please ask.